nikos-karagkiozis/demand_forecaster/APPLICATION_FLOW.md

   - Clear versioning and discoverability for serving artifacts.
   - Avoids coupling serving to KFP’s internal artifact layout.
   - Aligns with build → promote → deploy best practices.
+  - HPT tip: Avoid having HPT trials write to the same `MODEL_GCS_URI`.
+Let each trial write locally only; after HPT completes, retrain once with the best params and upload to the stable models directory.

 ### How artifacts flow between steps (KFP)